Krishna Institute of Medical Sciences Ltd

 AI Analysis — Bull vs Bear

-- Price-to-book of 14.09x is extremely rich and suggests the stock prices in years of flawless execution
+- Trailing P/E of 173.7x is extremely elevated, pricing in years of flawless execution with little margin of safety

 This is AI-generated analysis, not financial advice.
 Do your own due diligence.